It is my pleasure to introduce our second Newsletter for 2002 and to

 Snack Suggestions

-Breakfast cereal with evaporated or high protein milk and canned fruit
+Breakfast cereal with evaporated or high protein milk and canned fruit and top with cream.

 Canned spaghetti, baked beans, creamed corn on buttered toast with cheese.